Amazon SDE interview experience (2026): OA + VO full process analysis + summary of high-frequency questions

 A: It is recommended to prepare 6~8 STAR cases in advance, covering common scenarios (conflict resolution, efficiency improvement, customer focus, leadership).

-Q3: What should I do if the Coding session gets stuck?
+Q3: What should I do if the coding process gets stuck?

-A: Dare to exchange ideas with the interviewer, do not be deadlocked.
-Linen values "communication + iteration", not just the final answer.
+A: You must dare to exchange ideas with the interviewer and don’t be stubborn.
+Flax values "communication + iteration" rather than just looking at the final answer.

-Q4: Is there a gap between the three rounds of interviews?
+Q4: Is there an interval between the three rounds of interviews?

-A: Usually about a week, at a tight pace.
+A: Usually about a week, the pace is tight.

-If you are also preparing for OA/VO from Amazon or other big players:
+If you are also preparing for OA/VO from Amazon or other major manufacturers:

-LP Story Polishing helps you translate your program experience into a STAR framework that interviewers love to hear;
+LP story polishing helps you translate your project experience into a STAR framework that interviewers love to hear;

-Mock interviews are accompanied, allowing you to adapt to high-pressure scenarios in big factories in advance.
+Mock interview accompaniment will help you adapt to the high-pressure scenarios of large companies in advance.